gatewayapps/node-tnef/README.md

 # How to use within a NodeJS project
 Just require in `node-tnef` into a NodeJS project.
 The `node-tnef` library currently has a `parse` method that:
 - takes a path to a TNEF formatted file
+- a callback function which returns a Buffer containing the decoded TNEF content

+There is also a `parseBuffer` method that:
+- takes a Buffer representation of the TNEF file
-- a callback function which returns an error object and an object containing all attachments within the provided file(or null if none)
+- a callback function which returns a Buffer containing the decoded TNEF content

-The format of the content object returned is an Array Object.
-Can be null

 Object Properties:
 - Title - The attachment's title(including file extension)
 - Data - The attachment data.
 Can be used to write to a file using `fs` or another mechanism.
 Create a new Buffer passing in Data.

-Example:
+Examples:
 ```
 var tnef = require('node-tnef')
 var fs = require('fs')